nolafs/renaissance-website/site/content/services/_index.md

   services_list:
     - icon: /images/uploads/icon.svg
       text: >+
-        A great campaign is a sum of their parts, business plan, target audience, marketing plan and sales strategy wherever needed we use a pool of talent with proven case history to make sure you are in the right spot on the market of communication
+        A great campaign is the sum of its parts - business plan, target audience, marketing plan and sales strategy.
+At Renaissance we’re proud to have a pool of talent we can call on across all disciplines, with a wealth of experience to ensure you’re in the right place to make the most of your communication strategy

       title: Go-to-market Communication Planning
     - icon: /images/uploads/icon-1-.svg
       text: >-
-        Putting media and influencer in the best possible situation to cover your game, make their job easier, delivering the right content to the right audience thanks to our relationship with the most influencer media and content creator worldwide
+        Putting media and influencers in the best possible position to cover your game, making their job easier, delivering the right content to the right audience thanks to our relationship with the most influential media and content creators worldwide
       title: Earned PR Campaign Planning
     - icon: /images/uploads/icon-2-.svg
-      text: >
+      text: >+
-        First Party relationship, Assets management, Store page optimization as well as an eye to your production pipeline are vital to deliver a great communication campaign that deliver numbers
+        First Party relationships, assets management and  store page optimization as well as an eye to your production pipeline are vital to deliver a great communication campaign that delivers the engagement numbers you need

       title: Product Management  & Support
     - icon: /images/uploads/icon-3-.svg
       text: >-
-        Selecting the best audience for your product toward both organic and paid planning will helps reaching your results.
-Using the most advanced search tools mixed to the invaluable market knowledge of our team we always keep in mind the best ROI
+        Identifying the best audience for your product through  both organic and paid campaign planning to reach your goals.
+Using the most advanced search tools available to us, combined with our invaluable market knowledge
       title: Paid & Organic Influencer Planning
 other_services:
   heading: Other Services